Nek5000/NekDoc/source/tutorials/plf.rst

    return
    end

+The inlet temperature and mean velocity are called from the list of user defined parameters in the ``.par`` file.
 The boundary conditions can be setup in subroutine ``userbc`` as follows:

 .. code-block:: fortran